Diebbo/assignment-4-computational-geometry/chapters/task4.typ

   with weight not exceeding 11.
   Then, a simple algorithm can remove all of the vertices that are adjacent to another vertex already in the set.
+  $square$
 ] <lemma:find-independent>

+Now we can start with the description of the algorithm.
 The first step is to run a polygon triangulation algorithm for each of the regions.
 Let $S_0$ be the resulting graph.